MicrosoftDocs/mesh-docs/mesh/Create/getting-started/mesh-101-tutorial/mesh-101-04-physics.md

     ![A screenshot of a computer Description automatically generated](../../../media/sample-mesh-101/image069.jpg)

 1. You should now be in the **Chapter4** Sphere Terrace.
-Grab one of the wind turbines and drag it around in the scene.
-Try to drag it away from the tabletop and ocean and drop it on the floor.
+Drag one of the wind turbines away from the tabletop and ocean and try to drop it on the floor.
 The containment field prevents you from doing so.

 ### Chapter 4: Summary